onap/dcaegen2/docs/sections/services/mapper/installation.rst

 update these ``urls`` as per your DMaaP configurations in the blueprint.

 *b.
-Verify the Smooks mapping files in the blueprint as per the usecase.
-Blueprint contains default mapping file for each supported collector ( SNMP Collector and RESTConf collector currently) which may serve the purpose for the usecase.

-``mapping-files`` in ``collectors`` contains the contents of the mapping file.
+Verify the Smooks mapping configuration in the blueprint as per the usecase.
+Blueprint contains default mapping  for each supported collector ( SNMP Collector and RESTConf collector currently) which may serve the purpose for the usecase.
+The ``mapping-files`` in ``collectors`` contains the contents of the mapping file.

 *c.
 Upload the blueprint in the DCAE's Cloudify instance*